-The pending acknowledge informs the sender that the command, sent with the given request\id, needs more time to execute than stated in the MDRT register.
+The pending acknowledge informs the sender that the command, sent with the given request_id, needs more time to execute than stated in the MDRT register.
 This allows the temporary adjustment of the timeout mechanism on the command sender side.
-This "new" temporary timeout is only valid for the command referenced by request id.
+This "new" temporary timeout is only valid for the command referenced by request_id.
+Multiple pending acknowledges can be sent consecutively.
+The start time for the timeout specified is the time when the pending ack is sent assuming that the time needed to transfer the command is roughly known.
+The timeout is not referring to the time the original command is sent.

-Width (Bytes) Offset (Bytes) Description
+Width Offset Description

+(Bytes) (Bytes)

 Prefix

 CCD-ACK (command_id = PENDING_ACK)

 2 0 reserved

 Reserved, set to 0.

 2 2 temporary timeout

 Temporary timeout for the command sent with the given request_id.
-The

-timeout is specified in ms.
+The timeout is specified in ms. The reference time/start time for the temporary timeout is the time the PendingAck is sent.

 Postfix